who's aligned?

 We FashionNetherlandsAGT

-ZeemanNetherlandsAGT, ETI, FWF
+ZeemanNetherlandsAGT, FWF

 Close to aligning